sphinx-doc/sphinx/Doc-3k/library/functions.rst

    The float type is described in :ref:`typesnumeric`.

 .. function:: frozenset([iterable])

-   Return a frozenset object whose elements are taken from *iterable*.
-Frozensets are sets that have no update methods but can be hashed and used as members of other sets or as dictionary keys.
-The elements of a frozenset must be immutable themselves.
-To represent sets of sets, the inner sets should also be :class:`frozenset` objects.
-If *iterable* is not specified, returns a new empty set, ``frozenset([])``.
+   :noindex:

+   Return a frozenset object, optionally with elements taken from *iterable*.
    The frozenset type is described in :ref:`types-set`.

    For other containers see the built in :class:`dict`, :class:`list`, and :class:`tuple` classes, and the :mod:`collections` module.

    .. versionadded:: 2.4